-4.1.1 We have taken this opportunity to review the way in which overview and scrutiny has worked in Swale during 2015/16, in order to build on our strengths and address any areas that could be identified for further development.
+- 4.1 We have taken this opportunity to review the way in which overview and scrutiny has worked in Swale during 2015/16, in order to build on our strengths and address any areas that could be identified for further development. - 4.2 At Appendix I we set out a review of each of the major pieces of work that overview and scrutiny carried out during the year.
+Some common themes emerge from this review, as set out below. - 4.3 Particular strengths that we would wish to build on during 2016/17 include: - devoting sufficient time and resources to a few key issues which have major implications for residents, rather than reviewing areas where there is little or no evidence to suggest services are under-performing;

-- 4.1.2 At Appendix I we set out a review of each of the major pieces of work that overview and scrutiny carried out during the year.
-Some common themes emerge from this review, as set out below. - 4.1.3 Particular strengths that we would wish to build on during 2016/17 include: - to devote sufficient time and resources to a few key issues which have major implications for residents rather than reviewing areas where there is little or no evidence to suggest services are under-performing; - continuing the practice of undertaking more of scrutiny's work on a 'Task and Finish' basis so that Committee time can be used more effectively; and - urging Cabinet Members and officers to bring forthcoming decisions to scrutiny at an early stage. - 4.1.4 Particular areas that have been identified as requiring further development during 2016/17 include: - restricting reviews to issues where evidence suggests that they would benefit from scrutiny input; - seeking opportunities to have an early input to issues rather than being presented with a fait accompli; and - being more diligent in ensuring reviews start as quickly as possible after the scope has been set, by appointing Task and Finish Groups quickly, and receiving regular reports from Task and Finish Group coordinators to ensure that reviews are progressing sufficiently. - 4.1.5 The actions that we will put in place to address these include: - revising the Swale Scrutiny Handbook which had been produced some vears ago to bring it up to date; - exploring with the Member Development Group how members of the Scrutiny Committee can develop their scrutiny skills through training; and - ensuring Swale's overview and scrutiny processes mirror best practice elsewhere and reviewing whether a 'Peer Review' of the function should be instigated.
+- continuing the practice of undertaking more of scrutiny's work on a 'Task and Finish' basis, so that Committee time can be used more effectively; and - urging Cabinet Members and officers to bring forthcoming decisions to scrutiny at an early stage. - 4.4 Particular areas that have been identified as requiring further development during 2016/17 include: - restricting reviews to issues where evidence suggests that they would benefit from scrutiny input; - seeking opportunities to have an early input to issues, rather than being presented with a fait accompli; and - being more diligent in ensuring reviews start as quickly as possible after the scope has been set, by appointing Task and Finish Groups quickly, and receiving regular reports from Task and Finish Group coordinators to ensure that reviews are progressing sufficiently. - 4.5 The actions that we will put in place to address these include: - revising the Swale Scrutiny Handbook, which was produced some years ago, to bring it up to date; - exploring with the Member Development Group how members of the Scrutiny Committee can develop their scrutiny skills through training; and - ensuring Swale BC's overview and scrutiny processes mirror best practice elsewhere, including consideration of whether a 'Peer Review' of the function should be instigated.